suvo-oko/linuxbootcamp/Week1/lab2.md

 ![az vm get-instance-view and az vm start](images/azvmgetinstance.png)

 To stop a VM, we run the `az vm stop` command.
-Please bear in mind that the VM will continue to be billed.
+Please bear in mind that you will continue to be billed.